nickwph/JavPlexAgent.bundle/ReadMe.md

 This is a Plex agent you know what it does, otherwise you wouldn't have found this page.

-A pure Python based project to do everything, without separated servers or other things.
+A pure Python based project that does everything without companion servers or other stuff.

 ## Usage